 - 3 medium Chicken Thighs

-- 2 tbsp.
-Chicken Fat or Olive Oil
+- 2 tablespoons Chicken Fat or Olive Oil

 - Salt and Pepper to Taste

-- 1 tbsp.
-Sambal Olek (or hot sauce)
+- 1 tablespoon Sambal Olek (or hot sauce)

 1. Preheat oven to 400F.
 De-bone chicken thighs, set bones aside, and season well with your favorite chili seasoning (I used Penzey’s Chili 9000).
 Place on a baking tray with foil.